una/personal-goals/happy-moments/happy-moments-16.md

 03/26/2016
 ---
 I had a long walk by myself and made it to PaperSource at the end of it today.
 I love that store!
 And just taking long walks while listening to audio books.

+03/27/2016
+---
+I got brunch with Allison House today :) It was really fun!
+I wish we hung out more in Austin because we really get along and the place was awesome too!

+03/28/2016
+---
+Woke up to a map from Alex, he told me his story later about his grand canyon trip

+03/29/2016
+---
+really productive day -- getting a lot done at work this week

+03/30/2016
+---
+Happy hour for matt's going away at Dogwood, then ended up getting food next door and then at Alex's place chatting and looking at maps

+03/31/2016
+---
+Onboarding for Digital Ocean is adorable.
+The site has this awesome timeline of the company's history and puts your start date on it.
+They also make everything really nice and lucid.